-For the translation of open enrollment documents, you may have multiple guides for different locations and repetition between them.
-We handle this scenario every year for a client who develops these new hire guides and flyers for multiple locations of their end client.
+For the translation of open enrollment documents, you may have multiple guides for different locations and repetition of content between them.
+How should you handle the translation of multiple open enrollments documents to be cost effective, given the repetition, as well as accurate and consistent?
+We handle this scenario every year for a client who develops these new hire guides and flyers for multiple locations of their end client and trust in us for the Spanish translation of the open enrollment guides, flyers, PPTs and other marketing material around their OE period.
 When we reference multiple locations, an example would be a location in California where the health plan may be Kaiser, different from what is offered to employees in another state.
-If you are still in limbo about whether or not you should translate, you could consider our top 5 reasons why doing so would be to your benefit.
+If you are still in limbo about whether or not you should translate, you could consider our top 5 reasons why translation would be to your benefit.

 Adobe Compare and the Translation of open enrollment documents

 So many end clients do version control in their design files and not outside of the design file in a Word file.
 In addition to text changes, there may be imagery and layout changes on a table with different $ amounts.
 Who is responsible for highlighting these changes?
 Our client, a global HR consultancy, relies on the value of our project management to decide on the strategy to tackle this kind of project.